s1lv3r-website/astro-rewrite/src/_blogposts/my-experience-installing-nix-os.md

 showInUI: true
 pubDate: 2025-12-06T13:41:00.000+01:00
 ---

 After some friends of mine started using and recommending [NixOS](https://nixos.org) to me I eventually got tempted enough by the sweet, sweet reproducibility and git-managed system that I decided to give it a try.

 At first, I wasn't a massive fan.
-Configurations were archaic, the nix configuration language had some... quirks (?) that I weren't a big fan of (more on that [here](#nix-language-quirks), and configuring flakes for git-managed configurations wasn't exactly intuitive.
+Configurations were archaic, the nix configuration language had some... quirks (?) that I weren't a big fan of (more on that at [#Nix language quirks](#nix-language-quirks), and configuring flakes for git-managed configurations wasn't exactly intuitive.

 Later though, I did start getting a bit used to the system.
 A lot of that was thanks to my friend [Soni](https://github.com/soni801) who helped me for hours on end with setting up the system, and answered every question I annoyed him with in our DMs.
 Thanks a lot :3

 To put the TLDR at the start: I am likely not gonna be switching to Nix full time.
 It's good, just not quite for me.
 More on that at the end.

-# Installation process
+## Installation process

 First of all, there's the installation process.
 Now, this was likely mostly an issue with my machine, but for some unknown reason WiFi was absolutely *refusing* to connect, whether I was using the Minimal or Graphical installer, and regardless of environment in the Graphical installer.
 This caused me about an hour of pain with trying, restarting, retrying, and repeat.
 In the end I just plugged the machine in with a cable, and that solved my issues, but not a "good" first experience at least.